 - Edmond Reeks, aged 42, who settled in America from London, England, in 1907

-- John Henry Reeks, aged 28, who emigrated to the United States from Poole, England, in 1909
+- John Henry Reeks, aged 28, who immigrated to the United States from Poole, England, in 1909

-- Edmund Reeks, aged 45, who emigrated to the United States from London, England, in 1911
+- Edmund Reeks, aged 45, who immigrated to the United States from London, England, in 1911

-- Ethel May Reeks, aged 25, who emigrated to America from Christchurch, England, in 1914
+- Ethel May Reeks, aged 25, who immigrated to America from Christchurch, England, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)